loopccoew/Buffer_2.0/Team 3 - Clothing Store/README.md

 WHAT'S NEXT FOR THE PROJECT :
-> We could enable profiles for owner and customer
+> We could enable profiles for owner and customer.
-> We could connect a database to keep check of stock
+> We could connect a database to keep check of stock.
-> We could maintain a database for registered users and their purchases as well
+> We could maintain a database for registered users and their purchases as well.